-(d) Taxation (see note 5.15)
+(c) Taxation provisions (see note 28)

-The Company takes into account the current income tax law and decisions taken by appellate and other relevant legal forums while estimating its provision for current tax and tax contingencies.
-Provision for deferred tax is estimated after taking into account historical and expected future turnover and profit trends and their taxability under the current tax law.
+The Company takes into account the current income tax law and decisions taken by appellate and other relevant legal forums while estimating its provisions for current tax and tax contingencies.
+The provision for current tax is estimated at Rs. nil (30-Jun-21: Rs. nil).
+The management believes that the provision for current tax made in the financial statements is sufficient to discharge related tax liability.

+Provision (30-Jun-21: Credit) for deferred tax of Rs.
+0.930 million (30-Jun-21: Rs.
+10.424 million) has been estimated after taking into account historical and future turnover and profit trends and their taxability under the current tax law.